mk-fg/reliable-discord-client-irc-daemon/README.rst

 Note: IRC password can be omitted, but be sure to firewall that port from everything in the system then (or maybe do it anyway).

+If you set an IRC password though, maybe do not use irc ``password=`` option like above, and use ``password-hash=`` and ``-H/--conf-pw-scrypt`` to generate it instead.
-If you set an IRC password though, make sure to use it when configuring connection to this server in the IRC client as well.
+Either way, make sure to use that password when configuring connection to this server in the IRC client as well.

 Start rdircd daemon: ``./rdircd --debug``